kaushikravikumar/APIExplorerComponent/README.md

 # APIExplorerComponent

 The component must be invoked in the following format.
+This is shown in App.js.

 ```
 <ExplorerComponent